![]() |

 | Stele, Girsu, 2278-2270 BC |

-Scraps of human bone found in and to the east and southeast of HK6 (the elite cemetery) Tomb 23 suggest that three individuals (all adults, one female) were originally buried in it.
-The special columned area called an offering chapel at Tomb 23 deposited a human vertebra with cut marks indicative of decapitation.
-It is also from the chapel that fragments of near life size human stone statue were recovered.
+Scraps of human bone found in and to the east and southeast of HK6 Tomb 23 suggest that three individuals (all adults, one female) were originally buried in it.
+In the special columned area called an offering chapel at Tomb 23, a human vertebra with cut marks indicative of decapitation was deposited.
+It is also from the chapel that fragments of a near life size human stone statue were recovered.
 The statue's size and shape are based on the well-carved nose and two ears, while the rest of it is represented by over 600 small fragments that have proved difficult to mend.
 Two clay ears from different masks were also found at Tomb 23.

 ![]() |